Mazztok45/swMATH2GNN/README.md

 There are edges between the software nodes and article nodes, based on the 'standart_article' information in the dataset.

+With this Information, the data could be trained with link prediction.
+Link prediction takes the edges that are supposed to be predicted into account (the software to article edges), but also the edges between the nodes that don't need perdiction.

-I failed to train the data due to an ImportError in the LinkNeighborLoader in torch_geometric that I could not solve.
+Unfortunatly, I failed to train the data due to an ImportError in the LinkNeighborLoader in torch_geometric that I could not solve.
 The LinkNeighborLoader is the right training data loader for this task, according to [this article](https://medium.com/@pytorch_geometric/link-prediction-on-heterogeneous-graphs-with-pyg-6d5c29677c70).
 I also found a [discussion of the problem](https://github.com/pyg-team/pytorch_geometric/discussions/7866)